jiang18/mph/grm.md

 ```

 ## Making dominance GRMs
-To construct a dominance GRM, add --dominance.
+To construct a dominance GRM, add \-\-dominance.
 ```sh
 for chr in {1..5}
 do